Architecture | Building Modular Systems with Redis

 Third-Party API is offered to large customers and system integrators.
 It allows them to tap directly into their data and integrate it with their monitoring dashboards and alerting solutions.
 Access to any endpoint available to the outside world must be throttled, to prevent deliberate or accidental denial-of-service incidents.

-• Eventually, the hour passes, the counter expires and Redis removes it.
-The customer performs another call, which starts counting from 1 again.
+to the client - Eventually, the hour passes, the counter expires and Redis removes it.
+The customer performs another call, which starts counting from

 A similar mechanism can be easily used to implement any kind of throttling within the system.